mratsim/Synthesis/README.md

 ![water state transitions](examples/water_phase_transitions.png)

-Alternative to Graphviz can be used on the `.dot` files if the output is unsatisfactory.
+Alternatives to Graphviz can be used on the `.dot` files if the output is unsatisfactory.
 Remember that graph node placement is usually an NP-complete task and requires heuristics to be solved that may not be optimal for your specific graph.
 In that case consider splitting your finite state machine hence building hierarchical state machines.

 ## Technical constraints